violetSaathoff/Hashiwokakero/README.md

 # Hashiwokakero

 ## Overview
 This project is a demonstration of the fact that the puzzle Hashiwokakero (https://en.wikipedia.org/wiki/Hashiwokakero) is Turing Complete.
+I demonstrate this by creating circuit elements using Hashiwokakero puzzles.
+For this to work I need to define an encoding scheme which has inputs/outputs, I need to create bendable wires, I need to be able to split wires, and I need to be able to compute all 1/2 input logical functions (while a NOT gate and an OR gate would suffice, I have puzzles for each standard logic gate: NOT, OR, NOR, AND, NAND, XOR, XNOR, as well as additional puzzles to split wires and cross wires, as well as a non-trivial buffer circuit to protect more complicated circuits).

 Data is encoded as edges which have either a single bridge (false) or a double bridge (true).
 Notably, since (1 + 2) = (2 + 1) = 3, data can be notted using a 3.
 This also allows for the creationg of bendable wires.
 For example: